2019 Annual Jingle Mingle

 FAYETTEVILLE, Ark.
-(KNWA) — The single parent scholarship fund of Northwest Arkansas held its Annual Jingle Mingle holiday event.
+(KFTA) — The single parent scholarship fund of Northwest Arkansas held its Annual Jingle Mingle holiday event.

 The organizations thanked all their donors for the contributions they’ve made to help single parents achieve higher education.